 Co-Existing with Coyotes is a SPES program that aims to reduce conflict between people, pets and coyotes.
-Their relatively recent arrival to Vancouver brought an increase in human contact with coyotes, leaving a great need for public awareness.
+Their relatively recent arrival to Vancouver brought an increase in contact with people, which led to an increased need for public awareness and education.
 Established in 2001, in cooperation with the Vancouver Park Board and BC’s Ministry of Environment, it is the longest standing coyote co-existence program in North America, and continues to grow and serve people, pets, and coyotes through public and school presentations, park signage, brochures and an information phone line answered 7 days a week.

 Coyote Awareness Resource Package for municipalities

 Interested in starting or boosting a co-existence program in your municipality?
-We have low-cost customizable packages of our fully editable resources from our extensive Coyote Awareness Library including:
+We have low-cost customizable packages of our fully editable resources from our extensive library including:

 - Guides to design and carry out your own co-existence program